nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - The information entered will replace all the data in each respective field
   - Project Name can be any alphanumeric value (containing only alphabets and / or numbers)
   - Deadline follows the format *DD-MM-YYYY hh:mm:ss*
-  - Deadline can be set to be in the past (in case the user wants to log finished projects for the completeness of project management)
+  - The user can set the deadline to be in the past to allow the user wants to log finished projects for the completeness of project management
   - Repo URL must be a valid link
   - Anything can be filled in the description as long as it is not blank
   - Any number of tags can be added, separated by space " "